OECD - Environment at a Glance

 Agricultural development (27%); Residential development (27%); Direct human disturbance in natural environments (20%).

-The indicator measures the amount of waste sent for biological treatment, specifically composting, integrated anaerobic/aerobic treatment, and anaerobic digestion.
-In 2022, the total amount of waste recovered through biological treatment processes (approximately 8.4 million tons) showed no significant variation, with a slight increase of 47,000 tons (+0.6%) compared to 2021.
-However, the share of organic waste, which decreased from about 6.8 million tons to approximately 6.7 million tons (79.6% of the total treated), saw a decline of around 132,000 tons (-1.9%), mainly due to a lower contribution of biodegradable waste from garden and park maintenance.
+The indicator measures the quantity of waste sent for biological treatment, specifically composting, integrated anaerobic/aerobic treatment, and anaerobic digestion.
+In 2023, the total amount of waste recovered through biological treatment processes (8.7 million tonnes) shows an increase of approximately 392 thousand tonnes (+4.7%) compared to 2022.
+A similar trend is observed for the share of organic waste from separate collection, which increased from approximately 6.7 million tonnes to 6.9 million tonnes, showing a growth of 250 thousand tonnes (+3.8%).

 The Italian fauna is estimated to include over 58,000 species, with the total number reaching approximately 60,000 taxa when considering subspecies.
 However, this biodiversity is under threat, as indicated by IUCN assessments and population trends.
 Among the 672 species of Italian vertebrates (576 terrestrial and 96 marine), 6 are extinct in Italy, and 161 are threatened with extinction (accounting for 28% of the assessed species).
 Different vertebrate groups show varying percentages of risk: 2% for marine bony fish, 19% for reptiles, 21% for cartilaginous fish, 23% for mammals, 36% for amphibians, and up to 48% for freshwater bony fish (considering the CR+EN+VU IUCN categories).
 Additionally, terrestrial and marine vertebrate populations are generally declining by 27% and 22%, respectively.